 DiamondBack has disrupted the typical third-party distribution system for automotive accessories by selling its products directly to consumers, creating a loyal customer base for the company.
 This move led to explosive growth, and DiamondBack has now made the Inc. 5000 list of fastest growing companies in America for five consecutive years.

 To keep up with increasing demand, DiamondBack began looking into a bigger space that prioritized efficiency in manufacturing its products.
 The team worked with the Moshannon Valley Economic Development Partnership (MVEDP) in 2016 to purchase land for a new, custom facility that would help them fulfill more orders and provide ample room for future growth.

 In its search for financing, DiamondBack was introduced to Ryan Lockhart from The 504 Company.
-Together with Northwest Savings Bank, The 504 Company provided nearly $3.4 million in SBA 504 funding to purchase the land and construct the new facility.
+Partnering with Northwest Savings Bank to fund the $3.8 million project, The 504 Company provided nearly $1.5 million in SBA 504 funding to purchase the land and construct the new facility.
 “We had some unique challenges and they thought outside the box and didn’t give up,” says Chief Financial and Operating Officer Ben Eltz.

 With 30-foot ceilings and double the usable space, DiamondBack now has a facility built around its manufacturing process.
 “We had an unexpected growth surge that started in January of 2017,” explained Ben.
 “If we hadn’t moved into this building we wouldn’t have been able to deliver on that.”